ChrisPenner/ChrisPenner.github.io/site/posts/gadt-design.md

 decodeWithHeaders    :: String -> Maybe ([String], [[String]])
 ```

-Next we could would implement:
+Next we could implement:

 ```haskell
 getColumnByNumber :: Int -> [[String]]             -> Maybe [String]
 getColumnByName   :: Int -> ([String], [[String]]) -> Maybe [String]
 ```

 This solves the problem at hand, if we decode a CSV without headers we'll have a `[[String]]` value, and can't pass that into `getColumnByName`.
-However, there are a few minor annoyances with this approach.
-Notice how we can no longer use `getColumnByNumber` to get a column by number on a CSV which has headers?
-Of course we could could `snd` it into `[[String]]` first, but converting between types everywhere is annoying and also means we **can't write code which is polymorphic over both kinds of CSV**.
+However there's an issue with this approach:  We can no longer use `getColumnByNumber` to get a column by number on a CSV which has headers.

+We could, of course we could could `snd` it into `[[String]]` first, but converting between types everywhere is annoying and also means we **can't write code which is polymorphic over both kinds of CSV**.
 Ideally we would have a single set of functions which was _smart_ about which type of CSV so it could do **the right thing** while also ensuring type-safety.

 Some readers are likely thinking "Hrmmm, a **group of functions polymorphic over a type**?
 Sounds like a **typeclass**!" and you'd be right!
 As it turns out, this is roughly the approach that the popular [`cassava`](https://hackage.haskell.org/package/cassava) library takes to its library design.